 FDM is the most cost-effective way of producing custom thermoplastic parts and prototypes.
-It also has the shortest lead times – as fast as next-day-delivery – due to the high availability of the technology.
+It also has the shortest lead times – as fast as next-day delivery – due to the high availability of the technology.
 A wide range of thermoplastic materials is available for FDM, suitable for both prototyping and some functional applications.

-As of limitations, FDM has the lowest dimensional accuracy and resolution compared to the other 3D printing technologies.
+As for limitations, FDM has the lowest dimensional accuracy and resolution compared to the other 3D printing technologies.
 FDM parts are likely to have visible layer lines, so post-processing is often required for a smooth surface finish.
 Additionally, the layer adhesion mechanism makes FDM parts inherently anisotropic.
 This means that they will be weaker in one direction and are generally unsuitable for critical applications.

 SLA can produce parts with very high dimensional accuracy, intricate details, and a very smooth surface finish ideal that are ideal for visual prototypes.
 A large range of specialty materials, such as clear, flexible, castable, and biocompatible resins, or materials tailored for specific industrial applications, are also available.